This fresh tomato salad, dressed with a simple dressing of olive oil and balsamic vinegar, is ready in just 10 minutes.

 Serving Suggestions

-In addition, I often serve this tasty salad when I make a complex main dish that requires my full attention, such as duck breast or keto lasagna.
+In addition, I often serve this salad when I make a complex main dish that requires my full attention, such as duck breast or keto lasagna.
 Since I can make the salad in advance, it frees me to focus on the main dish.

 And sometimes, I turn it into a complete meal by topping it with grilled halloumi.
 It's delicious and makes a great lunch if you have leftovers the next day.